Creating New Types

 val firstName = FirstName("whatever")

-The aliased type of an opaque type is only known in its definition file.
-It is not considered like a type alias outside of it:
+A newtype is opaque.
+Therefore, it is only known in its definition file.
+It is not considered to be a type alias outside of it:

 val x: Double :| Positive = 5